How to Become a Process Server in Tennessee (A Step-by-Step Guide with Tips)

 Frequently Asked Questions (FAQs)

 No. Tennessee does not have a licensing program for process servers.
-However, you must be appointed by the court in most counties to serve original process.
+In most counties you need court appointment to serve original process.

 Can I serve documents in multiple counties?